ezequielscott/blog/content/fixed/teaching.md

 date = "2018-04-25T06:42:21-07:00"
 draft = false
 title = "Teaching"
 +++

-#### 2017/18 spring
+I currently teach:

+- Agile Software Development (MTAT.03.295), MSc, University of Tartu
+- Software Engineering (LTAT.05.003), BSc, University of Tartu
+- Software Analytics (LTAT.05.008), MSc, University of Tartu
+- Software Testing (MTAT.03.159), BSc, University of Tartu

+In the past, I taught:

+- Software Engineering, Systems Engineering, UNICEN
+- Software Engineering Workshop, Systems Engineering, UNICEN
+- Object Oriented Programming, Systems Engineering, UNICEN
+- Documentation and Validation Techniques, TUPAR, UNICEN

+## Supervised Students

+- Onuche Akor Idoko, Master's Degree, 2020.
+“Automating the Release Planning of Mobile Apps by Including App-Reviews”.
+University of Tartu, Faculty of Science and Technology, Institute of Computer Science.
+- Muhammad Bilal Shahid, Master's Degree, 2020.
+“Splitting User Stories Using Supervised Machine Learning”.
+University of Tartu, Faculty of Science and Technology, Institute of Computer Science.
+- Kadri Daljajev, Master's Degree, 2020, “The Role of an Agile Coach”, University of Tartu, Faculty of Science and Technology, Institute of Computer Science.
+- Kiryl Lashkevich, Master's Degree, 2020, “Improving Agile Processes with Customized Mission-based Practices.
+Case Study”, University of Tartu, Faculty of Science and Technology, Institute of Computer Science.
-Lecturer at Faculty of Science and Technology, Institute of Computer Science, University of Tartu, Tartu, Estonia.
-Lecturer in the course LTAT.05.008 - “Software Analytics”.
+- Tanel Tõemets, Master's Degree, 2020, “Analysing the Quality of User Stories in Open Source Projects”, University of Tartu, Faculty of Science and Technology, Institute of Computer Science.

-Teaching Assistant at Faculty of Science and Technology, Institute of Computer  Science, University of Tartu, Tartu, Estonia.
-Teaching Assistant in the course MTAT.03.159 - “Software Testing.
+- Veronika Vlasova, Master's Degree, 2020, “An Analysis of the Impact of the Process Improvement at LHV Bank”, University of Tartu, Faculty of Science and Technology, Institute of Computer Science.

-#### 2017/18 fall
+- Tedo Gogoladze, Master's Degree, 2020, “The Importance of Personality Traits in Agile Software Development: A Case Study”, University of Tartu, Faculty of Science and Technology, Institute of Computer Science.
+- Khaled Nimr Charkie, Master's Degree, 2020, “Focus Factor and Hyper-Productivity of Agile Teams: A Study of 8 Open-Source Projects”, University of Tartu, Faculty of Science and Technology, Institute of Computer Science.
-Teaching Assistant at Faculty of Science and Technology, Institute of Computer  Science, University of Tartu, Tartu, Estonia.
-Teaching Assistant in the course LTAT.05.003 - “Software Engineering”.
+- Abel Mesfin Cherinet, Master's Degree, 2019, “Recommending Issue Reports to Developers Using Machine Learning”, University of Tartu, Faculty of Science and Technology, Institute of Computer Science.

-#### October 2016–April 2017
-Teaching Assistant at Faculty of Exact Sciences, UNICEN, Tandil.
-Graduate Teaching Assistant in the course “Documentation and Validation Techniques” at UNICEN.

-#### April 2015–October 2016
-Teaching Assistant at Faculty of Exact Sciences, UNICEN, Tandil.
-Graduate Teaching Assistant in the course “Software Engineering” at UNICEN.
-Research activities involved.

-#### October 2012–April 2015
-Teaching Assistant at Faculty of Exact Sciences, UNICEN, Tandil.
-Graduate Teaching Assistant Ad-Honorem in the course “Software Engineering Workshop” at UNICEN.
-Research activities involved.

-#### April 2014–October 2014
-Teaching Assistant at Faculty of Exact Sciences, UNICEN, Tandil.
-Graduate Teaching Assistant in the course “Software Engineering” at UNICEN.
-Research activities involved.

-#### April 2013–October 2013
-Teaching Assistant at Faculty of Exact Sciences, UNICEN, Tandil.
-Graduate Teaching Assistant in the course “Object Oriented Programming” at UNICEN.

-## Supervised Projects

-#### 2016
-Co-advisor of the final project entitled “A Virtual Environment for Teaching Scrum with LEGO” (undergraduate level).
+- Rodrigo Pena and Marcos Suhit.
+System Engineer’s degree (equivalent to MSc Degree), 2016, “A Virtual Environment for Teaching Scrum with LEGO”.
+UNICEN, Faculty of Exact Science.